Beloit Sky Carp: History

 The Beloit Brewers joined the Midwest League as an expansion franchise in 1982.
 The club was a Milwaukee Brewers farm team from its inception through 2004.
 Beloit switched to the Minnesota Twins' farm system for the 2005 season.
 The organization adopted the Snappers nickname in 1995 after using its parent team's nickname for its first 13 seasons.
-The Snappers' name derived from the snapping turtle, because Beloit was formerly known as Turtle Village, and there is still a Turtle Creek and a town of Turtle.
-All of these are named for a turtle-shaped Indian mound on the campus of Beloit College.
+The Snappers' name was inspired by the history of the Beloit area, which includes Turtle Creek, a local town named Turtle, and turtle-shaped burial mounds near Beloit College.

 After the Brewers and Snappers ended their affiliation, efforts were started to build a new stadium similar to the facilities used by the Rockford RiverHawks or the Wisconsin Timber Rattlers.
 One possible scenario involved construction on a site near Janesville, which could have included renaming the team to reflect a broader Rock County audience.
 However, no new stadium was built and improvements, including redoing the entire field and repairing the concrete concourse, were made to the existing site.
 After the 2012 season, the city of Beloit appropriated $100,000 in order to completely redo the outfield.
 The outfield was raised and leveled with the infield and a new sprinkler system was installed.

 In September 2018, the team entered into the process of being sold to a new group of investors who planned to build a new ballpark in downtown Beloit.
 The sale was cancelled in May 2020 amid uncertainty surrounding the Professional Baseball Agreement between Minor and Major League Baseball set to expire after the 2020 season.
 The group, led by Quint Studer, retained the right to operate the Snappers in 2020 and continued to move forward with plans to build a new stadium.
 On June 15, 2020, construction began on the new ABC Supply Stadium.
 The Snappers started the 2021 season at Pohlman Field, and played their first game at ABC Supply Stadium on August 3.

 Prior to the 2021 season, the Snappers were organized into the High-A Central.
 Plans to rebrand the team for the 2021 season, with a new name selected through a "name the team contest" and a new mascot, were postponed until 2022.
 In November 2021, the team rebranded as the Beloit Sky Carp, taking their new moniker from a nickname for geese.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.